Lloyd Noble Scholars in Plant Science

 Where will I stay?

 The Noble Research Institute provides excellent accommodations for all out-of-area scholars.

 What can I do during my off hours?

 The Noble Research Institute is located in Ardmore, Oklahoma.
 With a population of about 25,000, Ardmore offers the privacy and comfort of small town life while still providing convenient access to entertainment, shopping and restaurants.

-Am I eligible to be a Noble Summer Research Scholar in Plant Science?
+Am I eligible to be a Lloyd Noble Scholars in Plant Science?

 - Be enrolled in an undergraduate degree program in a college or university within the United States, such program resulting in the award of a baccalaureate or associate's degree.

-- Have completed their sophomore year (at least 56 credit hours) with a declared major in a plant science, life science, chemistry or bioinformatics field with appropriate course work (research experience is not required).
+- Have completed a minimum of 56 credit hours, be entering their junior year and have a declared major in a plant science, life science, chemistry or bioinformatics field with appropriate course work (research experience is not required).

 - Be legally authorized to work in the United States (for any employer) and will not require employment visa sponsorship for this internship.